luau-lang/rfcs/docs/amended-require-resolution.md

 Otherwise, we will assume the given string does not contain an alias and will resolve it relative to the requiring file.
 This is identical to approach (1a) below.

-There have been disagreements about which approach is more appropriate, so this RFC will serve as a way to document the ongoing discussion and the final decision we make.

-## Possible Designs and Drawbacks

-Below, we have multiple different options for alias syntax and resolution semantics.
+As we prepare to build an official Luau package management system, we need unambiguous alias functionality.
+This RFC documents the final design decision made after discussion.

+Note: The numbered labels below are preserved from an earlier version of this document.
+Discussion in the [PR](https://github.com/luau-lang/rfcs/pull/56) refers to these approaches by their labels, so they have been left as-is in this document.

+## Design

+### Context

-For each design, assume that the following `.luaurc` file is defined:
+Assume that the following `.luaurc` file is defined:
 ```json
 {
     "aliases": {